Koko Guyot: Geology and characteristics

 The seamount was named for the 58th emperor of Japan, Emperor Koko (A.D.
 885-887) by geologist Thomas Davies and his colleagues in 1972, based on the results from a bathymetric expedition and contents of two dredge hauls, led by Thomas Washington and undertaken with the ship Aries-7.
 The seamount is elongate in shape, aligned northwest-southeast (the same direction as the chain), and has a gentle slope and a large, flat top.
 Koko Seamount also has a lot of small reefal bodies on its slopes.
 It rises from the abyssal floor about 5000 m in height.

 A prominent south-trending ridge extends about 50 km from the summit area in the direction of Kimmei Seamount, to the southeast.
 The base of the guyot is similar to a "pedestal," and is composed of consolidated lavas and extinct volcanic centers of the volcano's formally active history; it is similar to structure to the pedestal found at the base of most of the other, usually larger Emperor seamounts.
 However, a thick carbonate cap, similar to the one covering Detroit Seamount, makes it difficult to find the exact eruptive centers.
 The volcano is clearly isolated, even in comparison to other seamounts in the spread-out Emperor chain, with Ojin Seamount about 200 km to the northwest and Kimmei Seamount 100 km to the southeast.
 The seamount is located just 2.3 degrees north of the bend.

-Much of what we know about Koko comes from early dredgings and the Ocean Drilling Program's core samples, collected as part of Leg 197, at Site 1206, which aimed to supply information on the relatively obscure Emperor seamounts and study their relation to the Hawaiian chain.
+Much of what is known about Koko comes from early dredgings and the Ocean Drilling Program's core samples, collected as part of Leg 197, at Site 1206, which aimed to supply information on the relatively obscure Emperor seamounts and study their relation to the Hawaiian chain.
 Site 1206 was the last and southernmost drilling site during Leg 197, and was located on the southeastern side of the lower summit terrace of Koko Seamount.
 A seismic survey of the region was utilized to locate a suitable place for the drill site, initially targeted near Site 308, drilled in 1973 during Leg 32.
 Weather conditions during the drilling had prevented it from reaching 68.5 m in depth, the approximate depth of the sediment cover in the region.
 Due to a shortage of time, priority was placed on finding a region with a thin sedimentary cover.
 The site eventually chosen was located at a water depth of 1545 m, 6.2 km south of Site 308, at coordinates 34°55.55′N 172°8.75′E. The sediment cover at this site was less than half that at the 1973 drill site, and rock was hit at a subsurface depth of 57 m.
 Drilling continued to 278 m into the slopes.